jianchang512/pyvideotrans/README_ENG.md

 In the above example, it translates the video located at "D:/video/ex.mp4" from English to Chinese, sets the proxy to "http://127.0.0.1:10809", and uses the voice replacement of "zh-CN-XiaoxiaoNeural".

+`python cli.py --source_mp4 "D:/video/ex.mp4" --source_language zh-cn --target_language en  --proxy "http://127.0.0.1"1080
+9"  --voice_replace en-US-AriaNeural --voice_autorate  --whisper_model small`

+The above means to translate the video D:/video/ex.mp4 with the source language as Chinese to the target language as English.
+Set the proxy as http://127.0.0.1:10809 and use the voiceover role en-US-AriaNeural.
+If the translated audio duration is longer than the original audio, it will automatically be accelerated.
+The text recognition model for speech recognition is set to use the small model.

 # Software Preview Screenshots

 ![](./images/en1.png)